Usages of standard dashboard nodes¶

 Save and execute the flow.

-The LED node allows you to create a simple LED status indicator for the Dashboard.
-For more information, refer to the info tab of LED node.
+The "heat map" node allows you to create a graphical representation of the data, where the individual values contained in a matrix are represented as colors.
+For more information, refer to the info tab of heat map node.

 -